 Why not learn more about a person and allow our interpersonal faith to improve gradually.
 This doesn’t mean that betrayal will never happen.
 However, this does mean while taking an honest assessment of our relationships, we can take better care of our personal boundaries and understand the possible limitations of our relationships.

 It can often be said the quickness to trust is equal to the need for being accepted and wanted.
 This is a trade: My trust for your company, so-to-speak.
 My gifts for your gatherings.
 My worth for your company.

 Our friendships are truly valuable.
 We are social but before we understand the value of our friendships, we have to understand the actual meaning of the word “Friend.”

 According to the dictionary, a friend is an attachment to a person by sentiment or feelings of affection or regard.
-A friend is someone who “Gives assistance,” or helps you, like a supporter, or someone who cheers louder than anyone else in the room.
+A friend is someone who “Gives assistance” or helps you, like a supporter, or someone who cheers louder than anyone else in the room.
 This is someone who is on good terms with another.
-And of course, nowadays, a friend is a connection on social media.
+And nowadays, a friend is a connection on social media.

 This is the denotation of the word.
-And to me, my friends are the people who promote me.
+To me, my friends are the people who promote me.
 They are people who I can confide in.
 My friends hold me accountable for my word and I do the same for them.
 Our relationship is equal, reciprocal and mutually beneficial.